mtkelleher/maize-pollination-protocol/README.md

 - (B) Shoot cut back with no silks visible.
 In this case it was cut prematurely.
 - (C) Shoot cut too far, slightly into the cob.
 It can still be pollinated, but not ideal.

-Next, cover the tassel of the pollen donor plant with a labeled tassel bag.
+Next, find a pollen donor plant that is shedding pollen and cover the tassel with a labeled tassel bag.
 Include the date and, if the male parent is not assumed, the male parent source.
 Any pollen present at the time of bagging will not be viable the next day, and only newly shed pollen will be viable when pollinating.
 Fold the lower part of the bag in half along the stalk and fold up the corner to form a triangle against the stalk.
 Use one staple to hold in place.

 <img src="https://github.com/mtkelleher/maize-pollination-protocol/blob/main/images/IMG_3499.jpg" alt="Figure 6" width="250"/>